TL;DR:

 Where They Fall Short

 The noise is high and curation is mandatory.
-These platforms can yield gold, but only for those willing to sift and synthesize.
+These platforms can yield gold for content creators, but only for those willing to sift and synthesize.

 Niche & Generative Tools: HubSpot Blog Ideas Generator, ContentMarketing.ai, Keyword.io